Free shore access

 The area to explore covers a strip of about 150m wide along the inner side of the barrier reef.
 The depth of the water is the same throughout the area (↕5ft/1.5m).

 As you’ll move away from the snorkeling entry point pointed on the map, you’ll cross 250 meters or so of sandy seabed before reaching the first coral areas.
-In the sandy beds, you may spot young barracudas and tarpons chasing in schools of silver plankton-feeding fish, trunkfish, parrotfish and, with any luck, eagle ray.
+In the sandy beds, you may spot small barracudas and tarpons chasing in schools of sardines, trunkfish, parrotfish and, with any luck, eagle ray.

-The first coral area is made of different species of hard coral, sponges and gorgonian, but you will find many of them broken or dead.
-Despite this, a good variety of reef fish can be spotted in the area, such as different species of wrasse (bluehead, yellowhead), blue tang, butterflyfish and trumpetfish.
-Some immature green and hawksbill sea turtles are sometimes resting in the area.
+The first coral area is made of different species of hard coral, sponges, and sea fans, but you will find many of them broken or dead.
+Despite this, a good variety of reef fish can be spotted in the area, such as different species of wrasse (bluehead, yellowhead, slippery dick), blue tang, butterflyfish and trumpetfish.
+Some immature green sea turtles are sometimes resting in the area.

 You will probably be surprised by the clearness of the water, highlighted by the white sand.
 The shallow waters make this an ideal spot for underwater photography.

-Snorkeling Lac Bay require a good physical condition, as you will have to walk for 250m and swim for 350 meters to reach the best reef areas and back, which can be challenging.
+Snorkeling Lac Bay requires good physical condition, as you will have to walk for 250m and swim for 350 meters to reach the best reef areas and back, which can be challenging.
 Pay attention to windsurfers, who are numerous in the bay.

 Sorobon Beach, Wellness & Windsurf Resort, overlooking Lac Bay, is very close to the spot.
 It is open for non-guests for lunch.